 To join camps: athletes must be able to ride a two wheel bike, and must be comfortable swimming unassisted.

-To join the team: athletes must be able to ride a road bike with control (must be able to use brakes, corner, ride a straight line), and be able to swim a minimum of 200m in under 6 minutes (11-13yrs), or 400m freestyle in under 12 minutes (14yrs +).
+To join the club: athletes must be able to ride a road bike with control (must be able to use brakes, corner, ride a straight line), and be able to swim a minimum of 200m in under 5 minutes (11-13yrs), or 400m freestyle in under 9 minutes (14yrs +).
 Swim requirement not applicable for athletes joining the cycling program only.

-Athletes joining the Balance Point Racing team will make a full season commitment to the sport, athletes will be assessed individually for appropriateness for the program, no specific pre-requisites exist.
-Typically those with previous experience on the Tri Monster Team, or athletes transferring from training in other sports at a competitive level, are a good fit, and have the drive and determination to pick up any skills they don’t yet have.
+Athletes joining the Junior Squad are making a commitment to the sport.
+Athletes will be assessed individually for appropriateness for the program, no specific pre-requisites exist.
+Typically those with previous experience in the Tri Monster Club, or athletes transferring from training in other sports at a competitive level, are a good fit, and have the drive and determination to pick up any skills they don’t yet have.

 If your athlete is not quite ready to join us yet, we look forward to working with you next season.
 In the meantime, please make use of all of the fantastic opportunities for learning to swim, training to swim, gaining bike skills and learning the fundamentals of sport that the North Okanagan has to offer, such as: Red Cross Lessons at the Vernon Rec Centre; Kokanee Swim Club; Pacific Sport Sports ABCs or Xplore Sports Programs through the Vernon Rec Centre; Vernon Triple AAA Track and Field Club; Vernon BMX; to name a few.